DaireNiC/Emerging-Technologies/README.md

 Command Line Tool
 - The command line tool for the digit recogniser uses the argparse python library
 - I added the option to  allow the user to enter an image via the command line
-- Also added option to draw your own digit
+- Also attempted to add an option to draw your own digit
 	- Used the Python libraries [Pillow]() & [Tkinter](https://wiki.python.org/moin/TkInter) to process user input
+	- Parsing and formatting works, however classification must be tweaked
+- Package Distribution
+	- Attempt made at creating a python distribution, see branch for details

+Sources
+- For each topic, I searched  articles, journals, websites, youtube videos and stackoverflow
+- All resources are cited and credit is given to code I've adapted from others.

+ Consistent Work
+- Evident in git history, added to the project at each and every week.

 - Well structured code
 	- I made use of the Black linter to ensure my python code conforms to Pep8 standards

- Consistent Work
-- Evident in git history, added to the project at each and every week.

 Notebook Explanations & Presentation
 - I tried to have fun creating and writing the Jupyter Notebooks in this project.
 Explanations are in simple terms and aim to be succinct at all times.
-Hopefully they may someday help another developer begin to get a handle on some of the concepts I've explored as part of this module.
+Who knows, they may someday help another developer begin to get a handle on some of the concepts I've explored as part of this module.
 - I also added some of my own hand drawn sketches, photoshop creations and carefully selected gifs to help clarify some of the tools and ideas discussed in the notebooks.

 Trial & Error